All Episodes

 He's got to control all this.

-Uh it's not invented out of thin air.
+It's not invented out of thin air.

-By the way, did you see, ladies and gentlemen, I have to before I forget this, did you?
+By the way, did you see, ladies and gentlemen, I have to, before I forget this, did you, on Saturday morning, I'm driving down to the golf course.

-I had the radio on.
+I have the radio on.

-I got the top down, so it's a little hard to hear, and I don't want to turn the radio up too loud because I don't want neighboring drivers even on a highway to think I'm running around with my boom box up to 800 decibels, pounding bass out there.
+And I don't want to turn the radio up too loud because I don't want neighboring drivers even on a highway to think I'm running around with my boombox up to 800 decibels, pounding bass out there.

-And I got back home and sort of reading around about there was abject panic out there that bin Laden might be dead.
+There was abject panic out there that bin Laden might be dead.

 There was panic on the Democrats.

-Oh no, don't tell us this.
+Oh, no, don't tell us this.

-Let's start with the audio sound bites.
+Let's start with the audio soundbites.

-It's been a debate that's picked up steam in recent weeks because of the fifth anniversary of 9-11, and Clinton said because of the ABC telemovie about 9-11 that used made-up scenes suggesting he let bin Laden get away.
+And Clinton said, because of the ABC telemovie about 9-11 that used made-up scenes suggesting he let bin Laden get away.

-It was a movie conservatives like radio's Rush Limbaugh raved over.
+It was a movie conservatives like Radio's Rush Limbaugh raved over.

-It's got so much value, historical dramatic value here.
+It's got so much value, historical, dramatic value here.

 I just can't do it.

-He's wagging that finger the whole time when he wags that finger at Chris Wallace, he's lying.
+When he wags that finger at Chris Wallace, he's lying.

 Lying through this whole thing yesterday.

-It was a wicked distortion of what the record was.
+Path to 9-11, as they felt on ABC, it was a wicked distortion of what the record was.

-Uh and they and because of the relationship of one of the major individuals in making that show, Path to 9-11, with Rush Limbaugh, they connected up in their minds that, you know, this is the right going after us.
+And because of the relationship of one of the major individuals in making that show, Path to 9-11, with Rush Limbaugh, they connected up in their minds that, you know, this is the right going after us.

-Um I know I got under this skin.
+I'm just amused I know I got under this skin.

-I mean, Clinton way back in what was it, '93 that he was flying into St. Louis.
+I mean, Clinton, way back in, what was it, 93 that he was flying into St. Louis?

 He's flying in to dedicate something at a train station there and just launched in an attack on me.

-Um I know they're obsessed with me.
+I know they're obsessed with me.

 I know they got me on the brain.

-I knew this this thing.
+I knew this thing.

 Cookie's right.

-This ever since it became known by me that I am an acquaintance with the writer of the show.
+Ever since it became known by me that I'm an acquaintance with the writer of the show, they probably think I helped write it.

-Uh and but it the reaction, once again, is not true.
+But the reaction, once again, is not true.

 I mean, their assertion isn't true.